kimmlee/Containerised_MeSH/README.md

 * Memory 8 GB
 * Storage 80 GB

-We also tried to run the server container on the GPU instance, but it does not take any benefits from the available GPU as the original code uses faiss_cpu.
+We also tried to run the server container on the GPU instance g4dn.xlarge, but it does not take any benefits from the available GPU as the original code uses faiss_cpu.

 ## How to run